 PM & Nighta (12pm-9pm)

-Add 500 yen to 'upgrade' a 1 Day Madarao Kogen ticket to include Tangram Ski Circus (1000 yen for 2 days and 1500 yen for 3 days).
+On the day you can add 500 yen to 'upgrade' a 1 Day Madarao ticket to also include Tangram Ski Circus.

 By public transport